sap-tutorials/Tutorials/tutorials/hxe-sles-server-apps-local/hxe-sles-server-apps-local.md

 ---

-> **Note:** To run the download manager suing the GUI Mode, it assumes that your RHEL system is configured with a *Desktop* environment like GNOME or KDE.
+> **Note:** To run the download manager suing the GUI Mode, it assumes that your SLES system is configured with a *Desktop* environment like GNOME or KDE.

 &nbsp;